As any Mercedes-driving psychiatrist will tell you, there’s money in people’s problems. There are also some good web business ideas too.

 What’s the big idea?

-ChickRx is a site where young women can ask questions on any aspect of health, beauty and lifestyle.
+ChickRx is an online directory site where young women can ask questions on any aspect of health, beauty and lifestyle, and also get information on various products.
 A panel of women experts provide answers – including the odd celebrity – and in a clever twist to the standard recipe of Q&A sites, members can choose to ask questions secretly if it’s embarrassing or they don’t want to be identified for some other reason.

 That’s not a feature I’ve seen on similar sites, so already they’ve differentiated themselves from other sites in the market.